promptcloud-bot/bubus/README.md

 ### Parallel Handler Execution

-Enable parallel processing of handlers for better performance:
+Enable parallel processing of handlers for better performance.
+The tradeoff is slightly less deterministic ordering as handler execution order will not be guaranteed when run in parallel.

 ```python
 # Create bus with parallel handler execution